jovsa/jovsa.github.io/_posts/2022-01-10-notes-3-act-story-structure.md

 * Challange the problem or reframe it
 * Refrance the problem as "what" and "how" `calibrated questions`.
 * Talk about complication.
 Everthing before this was `situation`.
 * Propose a Question or state the solution and walk them though.
+Should be a pitty twitter quote.

 ---
 What is a short story?
 * It's all about that specific fix

-* Structure:
+* Structure (Mice Threads):
   * Milieu
     * `starts` when chaterter enters a place. `Ends` when character leaves a place.
     * Anything that prevents the character from leaving the place is **conflict**.